Yash-Garg/TelegramCompanion-1/README.md

 #### Before starting the bot you have to configure it as per your requirements.
 > -   Create a config.env file.
 Follow the example from sample.config.env.
-> -   Write the next lines in the config
+> -   Write the config values in the created file.
-> -   You can always display the congiguration help with `python3 -m tg_companion --config`

 #### The available config values are: